Family decision making tips

 Learn to avoid situations that effect unproductive family decisions.

 - Avoid discussing an issue or problem at an inappropriate time.
 Problem solving tends to be difficult when people are angry or tired.
-If necessary take a time out and then come together when everyone is calmer and rested.
+Have a discussion when everyone is calm.

-- Do not begin the decision-making process with a closed mind.
-Be open to all ideas.
-You may be surprised at the creative solutions your family comes up with.
+- Do not begin the decision making process with a closed mind.
+You may be surprised at the creative solutions your family creates together when everyone is open.

-- Be sure to actively listen to other people’s viewpoints and feelings.
-Right or wrong, feelings are real.
+- Be sure to listen to other people’s viewpoints and feelings.
+Agree or disagree, those are their feelings.
+Respect them.

-- Don’t let anger become a barrier to progress.
-Getting angry, criticizing, calling names, blaming, using sarcasm or other aggressive behavior doesn’t help.
-If you are angry, take a break, calm down and come back to the discussion.
+- Do not let anger become a barrier to progress.
+Getting angry, criticizing, calling names, blaming, using sarcasm or other aggressive behavior does not help.
+If you are angry, take a break.

-- Don’t give in.
-Saying, “I guess you’re right” with a big sigh, or being submissive in order to avoid conflict is not problem-solving, its avoidance.
+- Do not give in just because it is easier.
+Saying, “I guess you’re right” with a big sigh, or being submissive in order to avoid conflict is not problem solving, its avoidance.

-- Be realistic and practical.
-Try to clearly attach decisions to resources such as time, energy and money.
+- Be realistic.
+Try to attach decisions to resources such as time, energy and money.

 - Avoid ultimatums.
-When one person gives ultimatums, they threaten other people into submitting to what they want.
+Ultimatums threaten other people into submitting to what they want.
 For example, “You’ll do it or I’ll divorce you!”

 - Be respectful.
-Refusing to regard individual differences in personalities, goals, values, emotional investments and lifestyles does not encourage team work.
+Refusing to regard individual differences in personalities, goals, values, emotional investments and lifestyles does not encourage teamwork.
+Go back to tip # 3.

 - Communicate directly.
 Using a middle-person to communicate with another family member can cause even more emotions to flare and can lead to misunderstandings.

-- Follow the Golden Rule.
-If you don’t take an active interest in decisions that concern other members of the family which could benefit by your involvement, don’t be hurt or surprised when others are disinterested in your problems.
+- Be involved in family decisions.
+If you do not take an active interest in decisions that concern other members of the family, which could benefit by your involvement, do not be hurt when others are disinterested in your problems.

-- Establish suitable boundaries around family decision making.
-An example of this might be who will be involved in the process; immediate family, extended family, in-laws.
+- Establish suitable boundaries around family decision-making.
+Example of this might be who will be involved in the process; immediate family, extended family, in-laws.

 By becoming aware of these tips, families may be able to communicate effectively without anger and hurt.
 They will be able to create a plan that is agreeable to all involved and successfully resolve family issues.